Initiative petition process is vital to Oklahoma’s democracy: Lawmakers should keep it accessible

 The initiative petition is important to Oklahoma’s democracy

 The initiative petition process is a key part of Oklahoma’s democracy and should remain accessible to all Oklahomans.
 The framers of the Oklahoma constitution understood the importance of this when they called the initiative “the first power reserved to the people” in Article 5.
 The state constitution ensures that the people have an avenue through which they can create, approve, and revoke statutory and constitutional changes directly, without the interference of the Legislature.
-This works to both balance and compliment the powers of the Legislature and other branches of Oklahoma’s government.
+This works to both balance and complement the powers of the Legislature and other branches of Oklahoma’s government.
 By granting the people this right, the state constitution ensures that citizens remain the ultimate authority over their own lives.

 Oklahomans have used this power judiciously to make the changes they wish to see in this state.
 Oklahomans have: created an independent Ethics Commission to protect the government from corruption and competing interests; limited the state’s ability to raise taxes; passed crucial criminal justice reform; and expanded Medicaid access among many other state questions that have passed.
 They have also used their power to vote down policies and changes they did not want to see such as raising the state sales tax and, most recently, recreational marijuana.